Willingham Franklin Rawnsley

 Willingham Franklin Rawnsley (1845?–1927) was a British author and the proprietor of a private school.

-Biography

-Willingham Franklin Rawnsley was the oldest of ten children of the Rev. Drummond Rawnsley, rector of Halton Holgate in Lincolnshire, England, and Catherine Ann (Franklin) Rawnsley.
+He was the oldest of ten children of the Rev. Drummond Rawnsley, rector of Halton Holgate in Lincolnshire, England, and Catherine Ann (Franklin) Rawnsley.
 The Arctic explorer John Franklin was his great-uncle, and as a child he served as a page at Alfred, Lord Tennyson's wedding.
 His younger brother Hardwicke became a Church of England clergyman and a founder of the National Trust.

 Rawnsley was educated at Christ Church and Corpus Christi Colleges at Oxford University, where he took honours in Classics.
-In 1880, he married Alice Argles of Peterborough.
+In 1880, he married Alice Argles, daughter of Marsham Argles of Peterborough.